 Assuming the presence of a quorum, the affirmative vote of a majority of the votes cast at the Annual Meeting (in person or by proxy) is required (1) to elect directors, (2) to ratify Ernst & Young LLP as our independent public accountants for the fiscal year ending March 31, 2018, and (3) approval of the 2016 Incentive Plan as amended by the First Amendment.
-As a non-binding, advisory vote, there is no specific approval requirement for the advisory vote on executive compensation and frequency of future advisory votes on executive compensation proposals.
-However, the Board of Directors will consider that the stockholders have approved executive compensation and frequency of future advisory votes on executive compensation receives the affirmative vote of a majority of the votes cast (in person or by proxy) on such proposal and will consider that stockholders have selected, on an advisory basis, whichever frequency submission receives the highest number of votes cast (in person or by proxy) on frequency of future advisory votes on executive compensation.
+As a non-binding, advisory vote, there is no specific approval requirement for the advisory vote on executive compensation and frequency of future advisory votes on executive compensation on an advisory basis if the advisory vote on executive compensation receives the affirmative vote of a majority of the votes cast (in person or by proxy) on such proposal and will consider that stockholders have selected, on an advisory basis, whichever frequency submission receives the highest number of votes cast (in person or by proxy) on frequency of future advisory votes on executive compensation.